doc-rj/smartcard-reader/README.md

 info, please read the "Background Info" section below first, and then come back here!)

-HCE relies heavily on the routing APDUs from contactless terminals to the correct apps, whether they reside on the host processor or UICC-based secure element.
+HCE relies heavily on the routing of APDUs from contactless terminals to the correct apps, whether they reside on the host processor or UICC-based secure element.
 Routing is based on AID, or Application ID, which of course is meant to uniquely identify each smartcard app/service.
 That is the identifier used by the terminal